suborbital/docs/website/docs/open-source/atmo/atmo.md

 # Atmo

-### Atmo has been deprecated.
-Our new open source extension server, [E2 Core](https://github.com/suborbital/e2core), is replacing it.
-Documentation is coming soon.

 ![Atmo logo](/img/logo-atmo-wide.svg)

 Atmo was born out of a desire to simplify server-side development by making it easy to bootstrap new projects, automatically scale to handle large amounts of traffic, and ensure their security with new technology and best practices, embodying the [SUFA design pattern](https://blog.suborbital.dev/building-a-better-monolith).